tonyarnold/tonyarnold.github.io/_posts/2005-08-11-rolling-with-ruby-on-rails-for-tiger.md

 > ## Outdated Information
 >
-> This post was written {{years_ago}} years ago.
+> The last time this post was updated, it was {{years_ago}} years old.
 I wouldn't recommend using the instructions below on anything but a Mac running Mac OS X 10.4 "Tiger".

 I’ve found myself helping a few people get up and running with [Ruby on Rails][1] over the last month, mainly due to my [Ruby on Rails installer package][2].
 I thought it might be a good idea to document installing and setting up rails from end to end on Mac OS X, given the difficulties some people are encountering along the way.